 How do you fit or want to fit in your target market?

 Identify, describe and refine your key selling points.
-Read and edit for: vividness, clarity, accuracy and power.
-Try centering the summary at the top of the resume to make the greatest visual impact.
+Read and edit for: vividness, clarity, accuracy, and power.
+Try centering the summary at the top of the resume on making the greatest visual impact.
 It should stand out from the body of the resume.
 Have only one summary section whether you call it Summary of Qualifications, Summary of Skills, or Key Accomplishments, you need just one section.

 Review the rest of your resume for relevance.
 EVERYTHING you choose to include should be relevant to what you want to do next.
 This process takes time.
 Every minute you spend on this process will pay off when you are actually presenting yourself to people in person, whether you are networking or interviewing.